ellipsis-ai/production-reports/actions/post-report/response.md

-{if successResult.hasUrl}
+{if successResult.hasResults}
+{for report in successResult}
-Here is the latest production report from {successResult.slackUser}:
+Here is the latest production report from {report.slackUser}:

-{successResult.url}
+{report.url}

+{endfor}
 {else}
-No production report has been collected today from {successResult.slackUser}.
+No reports posted today.
 {endif}